kammau/phase-2-project/README.md

 # Navigation Bar
 At the very top of the page you shall see a navigation bar with three options, shop, sell, and cart.
-Clicking one of these options will take you to
+Clicking one of these options will take you to a new route corresponding to that specific page.

+# Sell
+The second option on the navigation bar is the Sell page.
+This page is for user to sell their books.
+The user is provided with four input boxes to add information to the book card when the sale is complete.
+These inputs are book title, author, an image url, and the price of the book.
+After filling in all of the respective inputs, the user will be able to click the